MicroSaaSFactory

 Capabilities

-• Keep billing eligibility tied to workspace state and runtime readiness.
+• Keep paid upgrades tied to workspace ownership and plan context.

-• Return to the workspace without losing the commercial context.
+• Move eligible workspaces into Growth without losing the commercial context.

 Recommended next steps